Central Park (Wigan): History

 In January 1997 the club's shareholders approved a deal in which the stadium would be sold to Wigan Athletic's owner Dave Whelan and be redeveloped to provide a new home for both the football and rugby teams.
 Two months later however, the Warriors' chairman Jack Robinson accepted a rival bid from Tesco, pointing out that the supermarket's offer was three times bigger than Whelan's.

 The final game at Central Park was on Sunday 5 September 1999.
 Wigan beat St Helens by 28 points to 20, 96 years and 364 days after the first game against Batley was played.
-The Central Park site later became a car park for a Tesco supermarket.
+The Central Park site later became a Tesco supermarket and car park.

 Rugby League Test Matches

 List of rugby league test matches played at Central Park.

 Rugby League Tour Matches

-Other than Wigan club games and test matches, Central Park was also a regular host to various international touring teams from 1907–1994.
+Other than Wigan club games and test matches, Central Park was also a regular host to various international touring teams from 1907 to 1994.